 To help you overcome these challenges, we’ve listed a few salient rules that you can follow to ensure that your interview sails through seamlessly and provides the outcome you are looking to achieve.

 Take time off to craft a story and see how you want it to flow.
-Make sure you have all the points covered and spend some time practicing how you want to deliver this story to the media person.
+Make sure you have all the points covered and spend some time practising how you want to deliver this story to the media person.
 This often provides clarity in thought and allows you to streamline the conversation.

 Check their social media profiles, read some of the stories they have written before, and understand the stance they take.
 This prepares you for unmitigated circumstances where the media person might toss you a curveball and you will be able to hit it out of the park successfully.